Greenwood Village parks, trails and open spaces are a large part of what makes the Village such a special place to live and visit.

 The Village’s most significant open space area, the Marjorie Perry Nature Preserve, provides picturesque views of the Rocky Mountains and a peaceful setting for users to relax, reflect and enjoy the natural environment.
 The Village also has award-winning parks such as Westlands Park and Silo Park where families can play in the playground or enjoy a picnic in the park.

-The Village also offers the residents a skate board park at William McKinley Carson Park, and parks for equestrian users such as Rollin D. Barnard Park and Alexander Lane Equestrian Park.
-The Village is fortunate to have two significant regional trail systems traverse through the community: the High Line Canal Trail on the west side of the city and the Cherry Creek Trail on the east side of the city.
+The Village also offers the residents a skateboard park at William McKinley Carson Park & Skate Park, and parks for equestrian users such as Rollin D. Barnard Park and Alexander Lane Equestrian Park.
+The Village is fortunate to have two significant regional trail systems traversing through the community: the High Line Canal Trail on the west side of the city and the Cherry Creek Trail on the east side of the city.